jlaza020/personal/resume.md

     Learning algorithm J48 Decision Tree to smartly predict student grades, using their transcripts as training data.
 The library is made to be heavily extensible, abstracting the type of classification algorithm and the way the training data is received.

-**mpdbn**: *A multithreaded database normalization program.*

-    Contributing as the sole author towards a program that normalizes a relational database given a universal set of attributes and functional dependencies, using multithreading to provide fast results.

 Activities
 ----------